 - Review and reconfirm that your foundational estate planning documents are executed and up to date, including a review of asset titling and beneficiary designations.
 It is important to revise these documents as your life and priorities change.

-- Meet with the NewEdge Wealth team to revisit cash flow and projected growth of your taxable estate to reconfirm or implement a wealth transfer strategy for both your personal and business assets.
+- Meet with the NewEdge Wealth team to revisit your cash flow and the projected growth of your taxable estate to reconfirm or implement a wealth transfer strategy for both your personal and business assets.

 - Review insurance coverage and reevaluate whether it is owned properly and meets your family’s survivorship and estate tax planning needs.
 Your NewEdge team and its partners can help perform a life insurance analysis and coordinate a review.